dairy products with eggs

 If there are no good cooperatives and the stores in your area aren’t very cheap, it is a great idea to start your own garden and see what you can grow yourself.

-You’d be amazed what you can grow with a little hard work and a lot of sunshine.
+You’d be amazed at what you can grow with a little hard work and a lot of sunshine.
 Good plants for beginners are cucumbers, tomatoes, garlic, Swiss chard, strawberries, and all kinds of different herbs.

 The most important thing is to have some good soil and a spot that gets the sun all afternoon.
 The biggest thing about gardening is that no one knows everything, so the best thing to try for yourself.
 Put some seeds in the ground and wait.
 If you get a good harvest, you can save a bundle on your organic grocery bill.